rfminelli/Dude-Telegram-Bot/README.md

 # Mikrotik The Dude Telegram Notification Bot

-This is writted to work with dude 6.x which run on Mikrotik routers
+This is written to work with dude 6.x which run on Mikrotik routers

 1) Customize notifications in The Dude